flex-development/exceptions/README.md

 ## Usage

 This project is organized as a monorepo.
-For detailed usage instructions, see one of the project workspaces below:
+For detailed usage instructions, see one of the workspaces below:

 - [@flex-development/aggregate-error-ponyfill][1]
 - [@flex-development/exceptions][2]